gratex/anti-babel/README.md

 # anti-babel

-There are [plenty of projects](TODO:link) to translate es6 syntax to older syntaxes.
+There are [plenty of projects](https://github.com/addyosmani/es6-tools) to translate es6 syntax to older syntaxes.
 This allows you to write modern syntax and run on 'old machines'.

-This project is opposite (hence anti- in the name), it shell help you to port old code base to new code base if you have new machines and probably want more readable and nicer codes.
+This project is opposite (hence anti- in the name and [babel](https://babeljs.io), it shell help you to port old code base to new code base if you have new machines and probably want more readable and nicer codes.